usaid-cs/yesterday-i-learned/random.md

 1. Espresso is a pressure-derived coffee that can contain a blend of beans.
 Filter coffee is a gravity-derived coffee that can only contain one kind of bean.
 [Diluted to the same volume, filter coffee is better than americano](https://coffeeinfo.wordpress.com/americano-or-filter-coffee/).
 1. Baked beans are stewed.
 Apparently [they go on toast](https://en.wikipedia.org/wiki/Full_breakfast#England).
 1. In Auschwitz there's [a camp called Canada](http://remember.org/jacobs/smallspoons), the land of plenty, where the dead's possessions (including gold teeth) are collected and recycled.
-1. The queen has [her own flag of Canada](https://en.wikipedia.org/wiki/Royal_standards_of_Canada).
-Flying it somewhere means the queen is there.
 1. The back of the [1p coin](https://en.wikipedia.org/wiki/Coins_of_the_pound_sterling) says penny, not pence (because pence is the plural of penny).
 When you have two of those pennies, you call it *tuppens*, and when you have three of them, [*thruppens*](https://en.wikipedia.org/wiki/Threepence_%28British_coin%29).
 1. Throughout the (first world) war only one ship was sunk by a U-boat while escorted by an aircraft (airship).
 1. Gastropubs are just pubs with better food and drinks.